Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/worldgen.md

 )
 ```

-- 1st argument: A string, the name of the configured feature, if no namespace is set, defaults to `kubejs_tfc`
+- 1st argument: A string, the name of the configured feature; if no namespace is set, defaults to `kubejs_tfc`
 - 2nd argument: A list of [blocks to weighted block states](#blocks-to-block-states-replacement-entry), defines the replacement map of the vein
 - 3rd argument: A number, defines the rarity of the vein in `1/N`{: .language-kube } chunks
 - 4th argument: A number, in the range [0, 1], defines the density of the vein